PelionIoT/mbed-cloud-sdk-python/mbed_cloud/_backends/iam/docs/AccountAdminApi.md

 Create a new user.

-An endpoint for creating a new user.
+An endpoint for creating or inviting a new user to the account.
+In case of invitation email address is used only, other attributes are set in the 2nd step.

 ### Example
 ```python